 In just seven years, F.A.W.C! has grown to become New Zealand’s biggest food and wine festival bringing together celebrity chefs, hospitable locals and producers, wine makers and champions of New Zealand’s thriving food and wine industry in one place at one time – and in one of New Zealand’s most popular holiday destinations.

 Summer F.A.W.C! runs for 10 days each November.
-The 2018 edition brought together more than 60 events, often in stunning al fresco locations, offering a variety of creative food and wine experiences that launched with a big day out at Black Barn Vineyards in Havelock North.
+The 2019 edition brings together more than 60 events, often in stunning al fresco locations, offering a variety of creative food and wine experiences that launched with a big day out at Black Barn Vineyards in Havelock North.

 Event prices range from $NZ30 to $2,000 and include everything from champagne and whisky weekends at Cape Kidnappers to Fat Freddy’s Drop and food at Black Barn Vineyards, vegetarian feasts, international cuisine, world-class wine, and mid-winter parties.